One of the more common complaints I hear

 Dinner table conversation helps children and

-teens talk about their days and give them opportunities to be heard.
+teens talk about their days and gives them opportunities to be heard.

 is also suggesting that frequent family dinners are associated with